royanguiano/Node-cracking-password-app/README.md

 #How to connect to the live demo

+//Commands Needed to run//
 git clone

 cd CSC698Team01--PasswordCracking

 npm install

 sudo node client.js http://73.158.194.215:3000/

+//Commands Needed to run//

 To begin mining please go to the following link

 http://73.158.194.215:3000/embed/